 Best Forecast Models

 We continue to adapt and experiment with different forecast models to find the one or two that is most accurate.
-We have found that for a sea breeze in Tampa Bay, the 2km model and Quicklook Plus model found on iKitesurf are the most accurate.
+We have found that for a sea breeze in Tampa Bay, the 2km model and Quicklook Plus (now known as HRRR) model found on iKitesurf are the most accurate.
 The unfortunate part of these two models is that they do not go more than one or two days out.
 Variables are constantly changing so by two days out they gather more information than just high and low pressure systems.

 Baynews 9 provides a local forecast from a meteorologist.
 Each evening a marine forecast is provided for the next day.
 The information on the marine forecast will not be as detailed as iKitesurf’s forecast but it will provide insight into the weather patterns.
 If the marine forecast calls for wind out of the NW or says sea breeze, then there is a good chance for a sea breeze.